isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 Enterprises in the M&O sector are to comply to measures stipulated in this <a href="https://go.gov.sg/marineadvisory" target="_blank">document</a> [last updated on 12 Aug 20] on measures relating to the implementation of staggered rest days for Work Permit and S Pass holders.

-Enterprises in the M&O sector are to comply to measures relating to Rostered Routine Testing stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/AdvisoryRRTfornonMO.pdf" target="_blank">document</a> [last updated 2 Oct 20].

 #### **Massage Establishments**

 Massage Establishments (MEs) are to comply to measures stipulated in this <a href="https://go.gov.sg/meadvisory" target="_blank">document</a> [last updated on 28 Dec 20].
 MEs are also encouraged to refer to the <a href="https://go.gov.sg/meannex" target="_blank">annex</a> and adopt the additional measures within, where possible [last updated on 28 Dec 20].